WayneDW/Variational_Schrodinger_Diffusion_Model/README.md

 # Variational Schrodinger Diffusion Models

 ### This version is a stable implementation of the time-invariant variational scores.
-The time-variant version is studied in another branch.
+The time-variant version is studied in the *dynamic_module* branch.

 ## Installation